Login with your member password below to see your content

 All the photos here were taken in July and I was the only tourist in town.

 With local history going back to Etruscan times they've a lot of stories to tell in Albori.
 Through these streets have wandered Romans, pirates, soldiers.
 Generations of lives have lived out in its colorful houses and squares.

 With are no cars in the old town it is easy to imagine yourself transported back to another age.

-Here roads are so narrow only a loaded donkey or two people can pass.
-Locals will always take the time to greet you with a hearty buongiorno or buonasera as your paths meet..
+Roads are so narrow that only a loaded donkey or two people can pass.
+Locals will always take the time to greet, with a hearty buongiorno or buonasera as your paths meet..

 Sometimes you feel you're in a cave.

 Houses are on both sides and even above your head.
-Only for a moment or two and then you emerge into a little crossroads filled with flowers, or a piazza.
+Only for a moment or two and then you emerge into a little crossroads filled with flowers, or a piazza filled with light.

 Views leave you speechless.